dds/bosabosa.org/content/blog/why-review-code/index.md

    _software development life-cycle_, code-review purgatory can hamstring one's ability to deliver (or put out a dumpster fire).

-1. **Poor or irrelevant** code review.
-Human reviewers can use code-review as a soap-box for irrelevant pet concerns like premature optimization.
+1. **Soap-box derby review.** Human reviewers can use code-review as a soap-box for irrelevant pet concerns like premature optimization.
 Or in the reverse, without style guides, code authors refusing to make changes for readability or other legitimate concerns.
 To prevent these situations,